jeftegoes/Cybersecurity/README.md

   - Antivirus software is used to protect a computer from malware.
 - Viruses detect malware by signatures i.e. pattern of data that is know to be related to already identified malware.
 - Antiviruses can also use _Heuristic_ methods i.e. predicting a file is malicious by studying its behavior.
-- **Sandbox Testing:** The file is allower to run in a controlled virtual system to see what it does.
+- **Sandbox Testing:** The file is allowed to run in a controlled virtual system to see what it does.
   - Can result in a _false positive_, a legit program classified as malware.
-- Antiviruses differ in ther detection rates.
+- Antiviruses differ in their detection rates.
 - System resources usage.

 ### 13.4.1.
 Operations

 - **On Access Scanning:** The antivirus checks every file or program that is opened.
 - **Full System Scan**
-- **Polymorphyc Virus:** A virus that morphs or changes its code making it very difficult to be detected.
+- **Polymorphic Virus:** A virus that morphs or changes its code making it very difficult to be detected.

 ## 13.5.
 Factor Authentication Methods

 - **Authentication Factors**
   - **Knowledge Factor:** Something the user knows like a password.
   - **Possession Factor:** Something the user has like a token or mobile device.
-  - **Inherence Factor:** Somenthing the user is e.g. biometrics.
+  - **Inherence Factor:** Something the user is e.g. biometrics.

 ### 13.5.1.
 2 Factor Authentication